-For a discussion of accounting policies that we consider critical to our business operations and understanding of our results of operations, and that affect the more significant judgments and estimates used in the preparation of our unaudited Condensed Financial Statements, see Item 7.
+For a discussion of accounting policies that we consider critical to our business operations and understanding of our results of operations, and that affect the more significant judgments and estimates used in the preparation of our unaudited Condensed Consolidated Financial Statements, see Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies" contained in our annual report on Form 10-K filed for the fiscal year ended December 28, 2017 and incorporated by reference herein.
-As of September 27, 2018, there were no significant changes in those critical accounting policies except for the change in barter revenue recognition upon the adoption of ASU 2014-09 in the first quarter of 2018 discussed further within Note 2 - Revenue from Contracts with Customers of this Form 10-Q.
+As of September 27, 2018, there were no significant changes in those critical accounting policies except for the change in barter revenue recognition upon the adoption of ASU 2014-09 in the first quarter of 2018 and the change in the presentation of the payable to founding members under the TRA following the change in accounting principle discussed further within Note 2-Revenue from Contracts with Customers and Note 1 - The Company, respectively, to the unaudited Condensed Consolidated Financial Statements in Item 1 of this Form 10-Q, respectively.